ravikiran154/ui-local-setup/README.md

 To get the latest image, get the SHA id from build step and use it in the docker-compose file

+UI project configuration:

+1. disable redirection to user-service in the router module.
+2. Use static auth token to resolve roles and permissions

 LOCAL DB set up instructions:

 goto gcloud console --> Navigation menu --> storage--> dev_dumps-->download dev dump --> rename it to "osdashboard.sql" and put it in dumps folder